garethjmsaunders/digital-code-style-guide/css.md

 <!-- /MarkdownTOC -->

+TODO: What is the minimum guide that could be created to add value NOW?
+What would that look like and could I create it from the text here?
+TODO: What from Harry Roberts' work do I need to unpick?
+TODO: Order of rules, e.g. A-Z, or block first, etc.
+TODO: Order of box model: top, right, bottom, left
+TODO: Concatination and minification (Pro CSS, 2.8, p.362)
+TODO: CSS sprites (Pro CSS, 2.9, p.362)
+TODO: Don't use CSS behaviours (HTC files) (Pro CSS, 2.11, p.362)
+TODO: SHOULD never use data URIs (except for Error pages) (Pro CSS, 2.12, p.362)
+TODO: The one "rule"ish thing thing I really believe in: keep your selector specificities fairly low and flat across your whole project.
+[Harry's specificity graph](http://csswizardry.com/2014/10/the-specificity-graph/) is a nice way to think about this.
+Specificity will trend upward, so never start high, as the ceiling can easily become problematic.
+Mostly: .class {}. http://css-tricks.com/just-try-and-do-a-good-job

 ## Sam's document

 Note that this document gives the overview of how CSS should be formatted here at the University of St Andrews.
 You will want to consider patterns for examples of how to structure HTML based on our core CSS and JS.